MateenSeddiqi/MarketPlaceUsingDjango/README.md

-# A simple MarketPlace website using Django
+# MarketPlace website using Django
-* A simple Market palce website developed using Django with below descriptions:
+* Market palce website developed using Django with below descriptions:
 ## Technologies:
     1. Django Version four for backend of system
     3. HTML, CSS Tailwind for frontend of system.